AE1998/biz62/README.md

 # business 62

-Hello all, its been nice training with you today.
+Hello all, it's been nice training with you today.